1973 Indianapolis 500: Aftermath

 On July 2, 33 days after his on track injury, Swede Savage died in the hospital from complications arising from his injuries and treatment.
 The true cause of his death remains a point of dispute.
 It had been widely reported that Savage's death was caused by kidney failure, while others have said that Savage died from lung failure due to flame inhalation.
 Dr. Steve Olvey, Savage's attending physician (and later CART's director of medical affairs), claimed in his book Rapid Response that the real cause of death was complications related to contaminated plasma.
 Olvey claimed that Savage contracted hepatitis B from a transfusion, causing his liver to fail.
 According to Savage's father, the percentage of oxygen they were giving Swede just prior to his death, due to the damage to his lungs from the flames inhaled from the accident, was such that there was no way he could have survived, even if he had not contracted hepatitis B. Lung failure was repeated as the cause of death by Savage's daughter Angela in a May 2015 interview.

 At the Indianapolis Motor Speedway, several safety changes were made for the 1974 race.
 The angled inside wall at the northwest corner of the track (which had also played a role in the Dave MacDonald/Eddie Sachs double-fatality in 1964) was removed, and the pit entrance was widened.
 Retaining walls were heightened and catch fences were improved around the track.
 A flag stand for the race starter and other officials was built over the outside wall of the track directly above the start-finish line (previously the starter was positioned down at the inside wall of the track itself).
 In addition, some spectator areas were moved back away from the track, and all of the rows of Track Box seats along the front stretch were removed.
 There was not another on-track fatality at the Indianapolis Motor Speedway until 1982 in which Gordon Smiley died in qualifying.
 Gordon Johncock also won that race.

-As of 2022, Savage's death in 1973 is the last fatality at the Speedway that occurred as a result of a crash during the race itself.
-It would not be until the death of Peter Lenz at the 2010 MotoGP race weekend that a fatality occurred during an actual race at the Speedway again.
+As of 2023, Savage's death in 1973 is the last driver fatality at the Speedway that occurred as a result of a crash during the Indianapolis 500 itself, but the last fatality at the Speedway as a result of a race crash was a 2010 MotoGP support race where a 13-year old rider was killed on the formation lap.